Preparing Tomorrow’s Leaders

 What is the Collaboratory?

-Why Data Science Literacy?
+Why Data Science and Interdisciplinary Literacy?

 The increasing availability of data and computational power in society is impacting our world in profound ways.
 As our ability to generate, store and analyze data grows by the day, so do the opportunities for using those data to improve our economy, our security, the environment and human health.